abklabs/pulumi-runner/README.md

 3. **Error handling**: Include proper error handling in your deployment scripts
 4. **File permissions**: Set appropriate file permissions for uploaded files
 5. **SSH keys**: Use SSH key authentication instead of passwords for security
+6. **Configuration management**: Use `keepPayload: true` in development for debugging, `false` in production
+7. **Timeout settings**: Set appropriate `aptLockTimeout` for package management operations
+8. **Environment-specific configs**: Use conditional logic to set different configurations per environment

 ## Development